monireh-yousefi/monireh-yousefi/README.md

 ### Hi there 👋 I'm Monireh 😃:

-Junior data scientist interested in working with data and machine learning models.
+A data scientist interested in working with data and machine learning models.

 - 💙 **Interests**: 🤖 AI, 📐 Data Science, 🎹 Piano
 - 🇳🇱 Amsterdam, Netherlands